tobiasrordorf/archimob-swissgerman-deepspeech-importer/README.md

 ## Walk-through ArchiMob Importer

+<b>This section will explain what the importer does in detail in order to provide understanding of the individual steps</b>

+<b>First</b>, it is crucial to understand that DeepSpeech requires the following pre-processing of data in order for the Speech-to-Text engine to be trained:
+- Text-Data
+  - For training purposes, a CSV with the columns [filepath], [filesize], and [transcript] has to be created

 - The transcriptions of ArchiMob audio data is stored in XML files.
 - Below scripts extract the words for every seperate audio file and joins the strings to be outputted into a CSV.
 - There are seperate version for CH-words and DE-words